Interacting with locals in Gothenburg

 Regrettable bumping into each other

 I genuinely believe Gothenburgers are disappointed to bump into people they know.
 Something probably to do with having so much space around them, unintended meetings just shouldn’t happen.
-It means “Nej men hej” meaning “No but hello” is a very popular Gothenburg greeting for friends and acquaintances.
+It has reulted in “Nej men hej” meaning “No but hello” becoming a very popular Gothenburg greeting for friends and acquaintances.

 Also listen out for…

 Va sa du?
 (I said, “also listen out for” – apologies, terrible joke).
 Meaning, “what did you say?” the phrase “va sa du” pops up everywhere.
 I mean literally, in every conversation you’ll ever take a sound bite from; I’m thinking Swedes might be the most distracted people ever.
 Daydreamers, all of them.
 This is a trait that, conveniently for Gothenburgers, also gets them out of making eye contact on the street.
 They gaze around thoughtfully, appreciating their beautiful city.
 If you do ever manage to make eye contact with a stranger: enjoy the embarrassed, muddled and sometimes guilty readjustment to daydreaming, and smile back.